mordieh/Template-1-new/README.md

-You can visit the project from here : https://mordieh.github.io/Template-1-new/
+You can access this project by clicking on this link: https://mordieh.github.io/Template-1-new/